 - Organisational skills: being able to multitask is essential when juggling ten matters at once.

 Types of law practised by private client solicitors

-- Personal tax and trusts.
+- Personal trusts.

 - Personal tax.